clvrmktg/clvr/content/bahamas-web-design-services/website-maintenance/index.md

 With ongoing maintenance, we keep your site fast, secure, and reliable so you can focus on your business with peace of mind.
 """

+[why.image]
+path = "why-website-maintenance-matters-bahamas.jpg"
+alt = "Business owner working stress-free with a fast, secure, and reliable website thanks to ongoing maintenance services in The Bahamas."

 # The Process
+[process]
+key = "Secure.
+Updated.
+Supported." headline = "Keep Your Website Running Smoothly" subhead = "Proactive monitoring, updates, and protection — so you can focus on your business."

 [[process.items]]
 title = "Monitor"
-description = "We keep watch on your site’s health, uptime, and performance 24/7."
+description = "Track your site’s uptime, speed, and performance around the clock."

 [[process.items]]
 title = "Update"
-description = "We apply software, theme, and security updates regularly to keep everything running."
+description = "Apply software, theme, and security updates to keep everything current."

 [[process.items]]
 title = "Protect"
-description = "We safeguard your website with proactive security measures and daily backups."
+description = "Defend against threats with proactive security and daily backups."

 [[process.items]]
 title = "Support"
-description = "We’re here when you need us — offering fixes, advice, and improvements as your site grows."
+description = "Get expert help when you need it — fixes, advice, and improvements."

 # FAQs
 [[faqs.items]]